PovertyAction/ipa_dms4.0/README.md

  ### Ancilliary programs

-- `ipacodebook` - export codebook to excel
+- `ipacodebook` - export codebook to excel.
+Includes an option to use notes as variable labels
-- `ipasctocollate` - collate and export a dataset of SurveyCTO generated text audit or comment files.
+- `ipasctocollate` - collate and export a dataset from SurveyCTO generated text audit or comments files.
 - `ipalabels` - remove labels or values from variables.
 - `ipagettd` - convert datetime variables to date.
 - `ipagetcal` - create a date calendar dataset.
-- `ipaanycount` - create a variable that returns the number of variables in varlist for which values are equal to any specified integer/string value
+- `ipaanycount` - create a variable that returns the number of variables in varlist for which values are equal to any specified integer/string value.

 ### Mata library